GXboy12345/autosort-scripts/README.md

 ## Configuration

-### Ignoring Files
+### Ignoring Files with .sortignore

-Create a `.sortignore` file in the same directory as the script to specify files that should not be moved:
+Create a `.sortignore` file in the same directory as the script to specify files and folders that should not be moved during the sorting process.

+#### .sortignore File Format

+The `.sortignore` file uses simple pattern matching:
+- One pattern per line
+- Lines starting with `#` are treated as comments
+- Supports wildcards (`*`) for matching multiple files
+- Supports exact file names

+#### Example .sortignore File

 ```
-# Example .sortignore file
+# System files
+.DS_Store
+Thumbs.db
+desktop.ini

+# Temporary files
 *.tmp
+*.temp
 temp_*
-.DS_Store
+~*

+# Specific files to keep on Desktop
+important_document.pdf
+my_project/

+# File patterns
+*.log
+backup_*
 ```

+#### How .sortignore Works

+- Files matching any pattern in `.sortignore` will remain on your Desktop
+- The script reads the `.sortignore` file before starting the sorting process
+- If no `.sortignore` file exists, all files will be processed normally
+- The file is case-sensitive on most systems

 ### Custom Categories
 You can modify the extension sets in the script to add or remove file types from categories.